ISFM Advanced Certificate in Feline Behaviour – commonly asked questions

 - support clients whose cats are exhibiting problem behaviour

-- the ISFM Advanced Certificate in Feline Behaviour costs £950
+The ISFM Advanced Certificate in Feline Behaviour costs £995.

 Are there any discounts available in price?

-Are there any options to pay in installments?
+Are there any options to pay in instalments?

-Each course must be fully paid for before commencing but there may be an opportunity to pay in installments prior to commencing the course.
-You must allow at least three months prior to the course start date to be able to ustilise this option.
+Each course must be fully paid for before commencing but there may be an opportunity to pay in instalments prior to commencing the course.
+You must inform us at least three months prior to the course start date if you wish to utilise this option.